mk270/whitakers-words/operational.md

 The O says it has been verified in the Oxford Latin Dictionary.
 The A says it is an agrigultural word.

-<P>The declension/conjugation numbers for nouns and verbs are
-essentially arbitary (but will be familiar to Latin students).
+The declension/conjugation numbers for nouns and verbs are essentially arbitary (but will be familiar to Latin students).
 The variants are complete inventions.
 They have no real meaning, just codes for the program.

-<P>(In the case of adjectives, they are even more arbitary,
-although a Latin student might see how I came by them.
+(In the case of adjectives, they are even more arbitary, although a Latin student might see how I came by them.
 Again they are only codes for the program.
 The initial release of the program did not put these out,